Can I get a loan without a credit check?

 Do no credit check loans exist?

-If you don’t have the best credit score or have been refused credit, you may be searching for a ‘no credit check loan.
-In fact, it is not possible to get a loan in the UK without a full credit check.
-But there could still be options for you -even if you have a less than perfect credit score.
+If you don’t have the best credit score or have been refused credit, you may be searching for a ‘no credit check loan’.
+In fact, getting a loan in the UK is impossible without a full credit check.
+But there could still be options for you - even if you have a less than perfect credit score.

-Can I get a no credit check loan?
+Can I get a quick loan without having my credit checked?

-If you’ve been in financial difficulty in the past and have a low credit score it is understandable you’ll feel anxious about needing to apply for a loan.
-You might be searching for a ‘no credit check loan’ for example.
-But unfortunately, all legitimate and regulated loan providers in the UK will do a credit check on you when you apply.
+If you need money urgently and have a low credit score it is understandable you’ll feel anxious about needing to apply for a loan.
+You may be wondering if you can get a quick loan without having to undergo a credit check.
+But it doesn’t matter whether you’re getting an emergency loan, all legitimate and regulated loan providers in the UK will do a credit check on you when you apply.

 Lenders aren’t out to judge your money choices when it comes to credit checks – instead, they’re looking to see how you’ve handled borrowing in the past to decide if you’re a reliable borrower.
-It also safeguards you as a borrower because you don’t want to be taking on more debt if it would put your finances at risk.
+This also safeguards you as a borrower because you don’t want to take on more debt if it puts your finances at risk.

 Why do loan providers need to carry out a credit check?